Perspective: Why I do what I do the way I do it!

 I am a big proponent of more advanced education so that financial professionals can better serve their clients.
 This is the purest reason for pursuing higher specialized education.
 Here's the problem: The most prominent financial certification (the CFP) has its own practice standards.
 They want to be an SRO (self-regulatory organization) for the financial planning profession.
 As such, the regulate their voluntary designees as though they are trying to "save the consumers from abusive practices" by promoting "the gold standard" of financial planning.
 By the way, these additional practice standards also increase the advisor's liability as well as the firm's liability.
 I wouldn't touch either of those.
 Either I have the quality professional judgment to advise my clients... or I don't.
 What does my business model look like today?

 Insurance: Today, I am an independent life insurance and annuity agent.
 I am independent so that I can do what I want... within the law, rather than just what some compliance person tells me I can and cannot do.
 I know "What stupid is and stupid does."
 And I do not plan to do anything that would cause me to lose this freedom.
-Securities: Currently, I do not offer securities or any securities advice of any kind.
-However, if I were to go down that path, I would either create my own RIA (registered investment advisor) firm, or join another existing RIA firm.
+Securities: Since I originally wrote this article, I now offer investment advisor services through an RIA firm.
 The compliance standards are less than those with a broker/dealer because of the fee-based compensation arrangements, rather than selling securities for commissions.
 With these kinds of firms, I wouldn't lose my freedom of writing blog posts, etc. (Although I would have to arrange to archive everything for further review in the event of an SEC audit or inspection.)

-Designations: I am proud to hold the ChFC advanced financial planning designation from The American College.
-The educational requirements are very similar to the CFP, but I am held to a code of ethical conduct, not some other arbitrary practice standard imposed by some regulator that wants to make a name for themselves.
+Designations: I am proud to hold both the CLU advanced life insurance designation and the ChFC advanced financial planning designation from The American College.
+I am also proud to hold the RFC® professional designation offered by the International Association of Registered Financial Consultants.
+The educational requirements for the ChFC are very similar to the CFP, but I am held to a code of ethical conduct by both The American College and the IARFC, not some other arbitrary practice standard imposed by some regulator that wants to make a name for themselves.

 In essence, I'm "on strike" from these other intolerable forms of doing business.